Websoft9/ansible-kong/docs/else-faq.md

 #### Is there a web-base GUI database management tool?

 Yes, phpMyAdmin is included.
-Visit by *http://Server's Internet IP:9090*.
+Visit by _http://Server's Internet IP:9090_.

-#### Is it possible to modify the source path of RabbitMQ?
+#### Is it possible to modify the source path of Kong?

 No.